Boston Scientific (NYSE:BSX) Issues FY 2021 Earnings Guidance

-Boston Scientific (NYSE:BSX) updated its FY 2021 earnings guidance on Wednesday.
+Boston Scientific (NYSE:BSX) issued an update on its FY 2021 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $1.580-$1.620 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.610.
 The company issued revenue guidance of $12 billion-$12 billion, compared to the consensus revenue estimate of $12.01 billion.

-Several brokerages have recently weighed in on BSX.
-Morgan Stanley reiterated a buy rating and issued a $53.00 price target on shares of Boston Scientific in a research report on Tuesday, September 21st.
-Argus lifted their price target on Boston Scientific from $45.00 to $50.00 and gave the company a buy rating in a research report on Monday, June 7th.
-Raymond James lifted their price target on Boston Scientific from $50.00 to $53.00 and gave the company a strong-buy rating in a research report on Wednesday, July 28th.
-Needham & Company LLC set a $42.74 price target on Boston Scientific and gave the company a hold rating in a research report on Thursday, July 15th.
-Finally, Zacks Investment Research lowered Boston Scientific from a buy rating to a hold rating and set a $48.00 price objective for the company. in a research note on Monday, August 2nd.
-Three research analysts have rated the stock with a hold rating, ten have assigned a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $48.65.
+Boston Scientific (NYSE:BSX) last posted its quarterly earnings data on Monday, July 26th.
+The medical equipment provider reported $0.40 earnings per share for the quarter, topping the consensus estimate of $0.37 by $0.03.
+The company had revenue of $3.08 billion during the quarter, compared to analysts’ expectations of $2.94 billion.
+Boston Scientific had a return on equity of 12.67% and a net margin of 4.56%.
+Boston Scientific’s revenue for the quarter was up 53.6% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.08 earnings per share.
+Equities analysts expect that Boston Scientific will post 1.61 EPS for the current year.

-In related news, CEO Michael F. Mahoney sold 201,041 shares of the business’s stock in a transaction dated Tuesday, July 6th.
-The stock was sold at an average price of $43.41, for a total transaction of $8,727,189.81.
-Following the transaction, the chief executive officer now owns 2,081,822 shares in the company, valued at approximately $90,371,893.02.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, EVP Eric Francis Yves Thepaut sold 41,741 shares of the business’s stock in a transaction dated Thursday, August 5th.
-The shares were sold at an average price of $44.14, for a total value of $1,842,447.74.
+In other news, CEO Michael F. Mahoney sold 201,042 shares of the stock in a transaction that occurred on Monday, October 4th.
+The stock was sold at an average price of $42.92, for a total transaction of $8,628,722.64.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, SVP Wendy Carruthers sold 3,321 shares of the stock in a transaction that occurred on Thursday, July 15th.
+The stock was sold at an average price of $42.42, for a total value of $140,876.82.
+Following the transaction, the senior vice president now owns 171,216 shares in the company, valued at approximately $7,262,982.72.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 581,881 shares of company stock valued at $25,722,709.
-Corporate insiders own 0.71% of the company’s stock.
+Over the last ninety days, insiders sold 582,582 shares of company stock valued at $25,654,685.
+Insiders own 0.71% of the company’s stock.

 Boston Scientific Company Profile